Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1SecretVolumeSource
 ### Properties
-* **defaultMode**: int: Optional: mode bits used to set permissions on created files by default.
+* **defaultMode**: int: defaultMode is Optional: mode bits used to set permissions on created files by default.
 Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 Defaults to 0644.
 Directories within the path are not affected by this setting.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
-* **items**: [IoK8SApiCoreV1KeyToPath](#iok8sapicorev1keytopath)[]: If unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.
+* **items**: [IoK8SApiCoreV1KeyToPath](#iok8sapicorev1keytopath)[]: items If unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.
 If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
 If a key is specified which is not present in the Secret, the volume setup will error unless it is marked optional.
 Paths must be relative and may not contain the '..' path or start with '..'.
-* **optional**: bool: Specify whether the Secret or its keys must be defined
+* **optional**: bool: optional field specify whether the Secret or its keys must be defined
-* **secretName**: string: Name of the secret in the pod's namespace to use.
+* **secretName**: string: secretName is the name of the secret in the pod's namespace to use.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#secret

 ## IoK8SApiCoreV1SecurityContext
 ### Properties
 * **allowPrivilegeEscalation**: bool: AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process.
 This bool directly controls if the no_new_privs flag will be set on the container process.
-AllowPrivilegeEscalation is true always when the container is: 1) run as Privileged 2) has CAP_SYS_ADMIN
+AllowPrivilegeEscalation is true always when the container is: 1) run as Privileged 2) has CAP_SYS_ADMIN Note that this field cannot be set when spec.os.name is windows.
 * **capabilities**: [IoK8SApiCoreV1Capabilities](#iok8sapicorev1capabilities): Adds and removes POSIX capabilities from running containers.
 * **privileged**: bool: Run container in privileged mode.
 Processes in privileged containers are essentially equivalent to root on the host.
 Defaults to false.
+Note that this field cannot be set when spec.os.name is windows.
 * **procMount**: string: procMount denotes the type of proc mount to use for the containers.
 The default is DefaultProcMount which uses the container runtime defaults for readonly paths and masked paths.
 This requires the ProcMountType feature flag to be enabled.
+Note that this field cannot be set when spec.os.name is windows.
 * **readOnlyRootFilesystem**: bool: Whether this container has a read-only root filesystem.
 Default is false.
+Note that this field cannot be set when spec.os.name is windows.
 * **runAsGroup**: int: The GID to run the entrypoint of the container process.
 Uses runtime default if unset.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+Note that this field cannot be set when spec.os.name is windows.
 * **runAsNonRoot**: bool: Indicates that the container must run as a non-root user.
 If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
 If unset or false, no such validation will be performed.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
 * **runAsUser**: int: The UID to run the entrypoint of the container process.
 Defaults to user specified in image metadata if unspecified.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+Note that this field cannot be set when spec.os.name is windows.
 * **seccompProfile**: [IoK8SApiCoreV1SeccompProfile](#iok8sapicorev1seccompprofile): SeccompProfile defines a pod/container's seccomp profile settings.
 Only one profile source may be set.
 * **seLinuxOptions**: [IoK8SApiCoreV1SELinuxOptions](#iok8sapicorev1selinuxoptions): SELinuxOptions are the labels to be applied to the container
 * **windowsOptions**: [IoK8SApiCoreV1WindowsSecurityContextOptions](#iok8sapicorev1windowssecuritycontextoptions): WindowsSecurityContextOptions contain Windows-specific options and credentials.